My Uncle Oswald

-My Uncle Oswald is a 1979 novel in the sex comedy genre written by Roald Dahl.
+My Uncle Oswald is a 1979 sex comedy novel written by Roald Dahl.
 The novel stars Uncle Oswald, a character who previously appeared in "The Visitor" and "Bitch", two short stories also written by Roald Dahl (and which can both be found in the 1974 book Switch Bitch).

 Plot summary

-When Uncle Oswald discovers the sexually invigorating properties of the "Sudanese Blister Beetle"', he devises a plan to steal the semen of great men and sell it to women who want to have children fathered by geniuses.
+When Uncle Oswald discovers the sexually invigorating properties of the "Sudanese Blister Beetle", he devises a plan to steal the semen of great men and sell it to women who want to have children fathered by geniuses.

 Victims

 Victims of Oswald's plot in order of appearance in the book: